WasatchPhotonics/Foreman/README.md

 Adapteva Parallella Screener (The Foreman) instructions:

-Wasatch Photonics uses Adapteva Parallella SKI P1601-DK03's as an embedded linux system.
+Wasatch Photonics uses Adapteva Parallella SKU P1601-DK03's as an embedded linux system.
 Core capabilities required include a USB bus that is available at least 83% of the time on boot up.
 A screener was created to allow us to find the incoming Parallella boards that meet this level of usb availability.
 This setup